For the Art History curriculum, click Here

 Part 2 – Timelines

-Following each chapter introduction is a 2-page timeline paralleling the art from the period with Christian/biblical events, general world events, and art from other periods.
+Following each chapter introduction is a 2-page timeline.
+These parallel art from the period with Christian/biblical events, general world events, and art from other periods.
 Consequently, students can quickly identify the key events, people, inventions, etc. surrounding the creation of the works discussed in the chapter and how they relate to the Bible and/or Christian history.

 Part 3 – Individual Works or Artists